 Bourguignon Pastries were created as a quick alternative for the beef dish of the same name.

-Bourguignon is a French word for “cooked in red wine,” aka “to die for.”
-One of my favorite family dishes is beef bourguignon, which usually consumes a holiday weekend with lots of stirring, simmering and tasting.
+Per the dictionary, Bourguignon is a French word for “cooked in red wine,” aka “to die for”; it is one of my favorite family dishes.
+My dad is French, so it quickly became a family tradition.
+It usually consumes a holiday weekend with lots of stirring, simmering and tasting.
 After hours of cooking until it’s just right (and several champagne toasts!), we enjoy the beautiful presentation and taste of this comforting and rich dish.

 I have to take a brief moment and tell you about my other love in the kitchen: my Joseph Joseph garlic rocker (See here!).
 Garlic presses can be hard to use and clean, but this tool uses easy rocking to perfectly mince your garlic.